You wash and clean your clothes in a washing machine, but how often do you clean your washing machine itself?

-You may avoid cleaning it on the pretext that it already has soap so it does not require additional cleaning but the fact is that this appliance still requires cleaning as it tends to accumulate dirt, mildew, soap scum, and bacteria.
+You may avoid cleaning it on the pretext that it already has soap, so it does not require additional cleaning, but the fact is that this appliance still needs cleaning as it tends to accumulate dirt, mildew, soap scum, and bacteria.
 Plus, it may start smelling musty.

 Cleaning your washer (whether front-loader or top loader), however, is not as difficult as it seems.
 Moreover, you only need to clean it thoroughly a few times in a year.

 - Remove the load from your washing machine.